-I have over 10 years of experience as an audio engineer.
-These days I work primarily as a mixing and mastering engineer and have built Neon Audio for these taks.
+I have over a decade of experience as an audio engineer.
+These days I work primarily as a mixing and mastering engineer and have built Neon Audio for these tasks.
 But whatever the job, my goal is always the same: to maximize the emotional impact of the music.

-At this point I had only worked in home or project studios, never in a full-scale facility.
-To plug that gap in my experience, I took an internship at SoundPure Studios after arriving in Durham.
-I was exposed to a world-class room, with acoustics suitable for jazz and classical music, as well as an array of expensive microphones and recording equipment.
-I learned some new techniques and recorded in new genres.
+Upon moving to Durham, NC, I interned with Jason Richmond at SoundPure Studios.
+There I was exposed to a world-class room, with acoustics suitable for jazz and classical music, as well as an array of expensive microphones and recording equipment.
+Watching and assisting Jason, I learned some new techniques and recorded in new genres.
 The exposure to better equipment helped to firm my understanding of the tools of the trade.
-But the most valuable thing I took away was confirmation that many of the methods and skills I picked up in project studios were the same being used in professional studios.
+But the most valuable thing I took away was confirmation that many of the skills I picked up in more modest studios were the same being used in full scale facilities.

-Through my time as a professional, the most important thing I've learned is to utilize my technical skills without getting distracted by them.
+After a decade of experience as a professional audio engineer, the most important thing I've learned is to utilize my technical skills without getting distracted by them.
 I prioritize the song and its emotional message as the primary focus for any part of the production process.
-In this way, I never lose sight of the creative aspect of my job, and I’m grateful to have finally found the way that I can best express myself through music.
-Sometimes, when I’ve been toiling over minute details of a mix (how loud to make the background vocals or whether the bass guitar has enough bass), I’ll remind myself to sit back and take in the big picture of the song.
-When I feel the chills of frisson, I know I’m doing something right.
-Maybe someone else will be similarly stirred when the song is delivered to her ear.
-Or maybe it will make some five-year-old dance around his parents’ house, a conduit for the emotion of the song.
+In this way, I never lose sight of the creative aspect of my job, and I’m grateful to spend my days helping artists realize their vision.
+But I also never lose sight of the ultimate goal: the bottling of emotion inside a recording.
+Sometimes, when I’ve been toiling over minute details of a mix, I’ll remind myself to sit back and just listen to the song as a music lover.
+When I feel the chills of frisson, I know I’m on the right track.